Astronaut Peggy Whitson Sets New NASA Record For Most Days In Space

 It is one of those rides that you hope never ends.
 I am so grateful for all those who helped me on each of my missions! #LifeInSpace pic.twitter.com/msjKSg6WWH— Peggy Whitson (@AstroPeggy) April 23, 2017

-Her current ride will last for at least another five months, due to an extension of Whitson's mission that's projected to leave her with more than 650 days in space, NASA says.
+Her current ride will last for at least five more months, because of an extension of Whitson's mission that is projected to leave her with more than 650 days in space, NASA says.

-Early this morning, Whitson officially broke the NASA record of 534 days in orbit that was set last year by Jeff Williams.
+Early Monday morning, Whitson officially broke the NASA record of 534 days in orbit that was set last year by Jeff Williams.
 To mark her accomplishment, she received a phone call from President Trump at 10 a.m.
+ET.

+"That's an incredible record to break," Trump said, congratulating Whitson as he spoke from his desk in the Oval Office, where he was seated alongside his daughter Ivanka and NASA astronaut Kate Rubins.

+"How does it feel to have broken such a big and important record?" the president asked.

+"But I don't really think it became a goal until I graduated from high school, when the first female astronauts were selected," she added.

-ET Monday.
-At the end of that live-streamed conversation, Whitson performed a forward flip.
+At the end of their live-streamed conversation, Whitson and her fellow astronaut Col. Jack Fisher performed forward flips in the space station.

-In addition to her new time-in-orbit mark, Whitson has spent more than 53 hours outside of an airlock, engaged in spacewalks that added modules to the space station, among other duties.
+In addition to her new time-in-orbit mark, Whitson has spent more than 53 hours outside an airlock, engaged in spacewalks that added modules to the space station, among other duties.

 Whitson was 56 when she left for her third long-term mission aboard the space station last November, making her the oldest U.S. woman in space, as we reported.